 Several measures are used to determine how much coal is left in the United States, which are based on various degrees of geologic certainty and on the economic feasibility of mining the coal.

 Did you know?

 Six states had 77% of the demonstrated reserve base (DRB) of coal as of January 1, 2016:

-Twenty five other states had 23% of the DRB.
+Twenty six other states had 23% of the DRB.

 Coal reserves at producing mines